tomcuel/AdventOfCode-2022-Python/README.md

 I started doing the Advent Of Code 2022 in Python

-Here is the website of this challenge : https://adventofcode.com/2022/about
+Here is the website of this challenge to see the problems : https://adventofcode.com/2022/about

 I will do it to get back to grips with Python after a while not using it